 Tier 3: ( 60 [cost] / .2 [1 – Tier 3 max margin] ) = 300.
 Since this resulted in something higher than the real sale price, we adjust it down to the real price, so here we’ll use 100.
 100-75 [from Tier 2] = 25 [profit at Tier 3] × 27% [Tier 3 commission rate] = 6.75 [commission for Tier 3] + 1 [from Tiers 1 & 2] = 7.75

-We don’t need to go into a Tier 4 because the sale’s margin (40%) is lower than Tier 4’s threshold of 80%.
+We don’t need to go into Tier 4 because the sale’s margin (40%) is lower than Tier 4’s threshold of 80%.
 So the final commission, in this case, would be $7.75.

 Show Legacy Commission Reports: Commission reports changed dramatically when the new commission model was introduced.
 As a result, we hid the old legacy commission reports.
-If you have data in those reports and want access to them, click this box to re-display the old commission reports in the Reports module.
+If you have data in those reports and want to access them, click this box to re-display the old commission reports in the Reports module.